 “Mentally and spiritually, it doesn’t take long to feel more relaxed and peaceful.
 Many seniors report that they sleep better at night thanks to their yoga habit.
 As yoga focuses a lot on breath, it also strengthens lungs and heart.
 Meditation and breath work will help seniors feel rested and rejuvenated as it calms the nervous system down.”

-You can find even more options here and there are also a number of classes and organisations that specialise in fitness classes for older people.
+There are also a number of classes and organisations that specialise in fitness classes for older people.
 These include:

 Move It or Lose It: Julie from Move it or Lose it explains what their classes can offer over 60s: “Move it or Lose it classes incorporate the four vital components to help us age well: flexibility, aerobics, balance and strength (or FABS for short).
 They are not just fitness classes; they offer opportunities to socialise too which is really important for our wellbeing.
 The exercises can be done seated or standing so they are accessible for all and have been shown to turn back the clock by 10 years.”